MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

        ``customPropertiesExtension`` value.
      - ``.properties``
    * - ``commonProperties``
-     - The properties to  apply to every test of  the testsuite.
+     - The properties to  apply to every test of  the test suite.
 Those options might  be overridden by  the custom properties  of each test.
 If this  option is set and the file  exists, the property ``testsuite.common.properties`` is set to  the absolute path of